 Overall, any one of these discs would make a good one and only disc for a beginner just getting into Frisbee golf.
 But having a starter set of these discs that are all so similar, is just ridiculous.
 There is no point of having three discs that do almost exactly the same thing.
 Unless you really love the Innova Dart and want to try out three additional slight variations, there is no reason to purchase all three of these discs.

 The online prices I saw for the three disc set was $30.
-At this price, don’t even consider buying.
+At this price, don’t even consider buying, unless you just want to try them out or want a good “one disc set” for three different people.
 There are so many better golf disc starter set options out there.
 If you can pick up one of these discs for less than $8, they are worth trying, but other than that, don’t waste your time or money.